 Whereas the web search for ‘online business’ is nearing peak popularity, the interest in ‘online business’ on YouTube is not even half as popular, yet.
 And more importantly, it is trending upwards over the last 7 years.

-You can search for just about any topic in Google Trends and see the popularity of the topic in searches by geography and the type of search (Web search, Image search, News search, YouTube search).
+While busy with research for your online business niche idea, you can search for just about any topic in Google Trends and see the popularity of the topic in searches by geography and the type of search (Web search, Image search, News search, YouTube search).
 If you haven’t started an online business or simply a local marketing campaign yet, this is a great place to begin.
 If you’re hoping to expand or improve it, this is also a great resource.